 Since November 2019, the collaboration team have been working together to plan the shape of this research.
-Most recently, members of the team have participated in a series of written activities and co-design workshops across four key areas of support which have been identified collectively.
-The reflections and proposals presented at these workshops have been developed into a guidance document (currently referred to as our ‘support manifesto’) and a collection of support pamphlets.
-In the next phase of the research, we intend to share the manifesto with members of selected VSC support groups for further input, discussion and consultation, adapting and developing the document in collaboration.
+Last year, members of the team participated in a series of written activities and co-design workshops across four key areas of support which were identified collectively.
+In the next phase of the research, we used our findings to develop questions for a series of consultations with members of selected VSC support/social groups for further input and discussion.
+In our final stage, the reflections and proposals presented at these workshops will be developed into a guidance document / research report (currently referred to as our ‘support manifesto’) and support materials.

 Reprofutures research collaboration team:

 Rachel Purtell (engagement facilitator)

 Paul Dutton, Klinefelter’s Syndrome Association UK (KSA UK)

 Tabitha Taya, founder of LivingMRKH (Mayer-Rokitansky-Küster-Hauser)